dennisdebel/636_Radio/README.md

 The [case](https://github.com/dennisdebel/636_Radio/tree/main/636-radio-case) and tuner button are designed in OpenSCAD based on the excellent [YAPP_box](https://github.com/mrWheel/YAPP_Box) (Yet Another Parametric Projectbox generator).
 Find the printable box [here](https://github.com/dennisdebel/636_Radio/blob/main/636-radio-case/636-radio-case-2.1.stl)

 ## Bill Of Materials
 The bill of materials and interactive assembly guide can be found [here](bom/ibom.html).
+Please ignore the footprint names of some of the components, namely C1 (this is a variable capacitor) and L1 (AM ferrite antenna).

 Let me know if you have any issues, suggestions and/or questions!